kwurst/CS-472/Syllabus.md

 ## Dr. Steven Oliver Lecture on *Ethology*

 Many concepts in behavior-based robotics come from, or are similar to, concepts from *[ethology](https://en.wikipedia.org/wiki/Ethology)* - the science of animal behavior and evolutionary adaptation.
 Dr. Steven Oliver, from the WSU Biology Department will give us a presentation on ethology.
-This lecture will happen during class time (date TBA).
+This lecture will happen during class time on 12 October 2017..

 * Anyone working to earn a grade of C or higher must attend this lecture.